brootaylor/brootaylor-v3/src/_content/pages/about.md

 ---
 title: "About"
 # Populates the `meta description` for a page
-summary: "I'm originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
+summary: "Bruce is originally from South Africa and grew up on a dairy farm in a very beautiful part of the country.
 I now live in West Sussex, England with my family and build websites for a living."
 # Populates the opening / `lead` text on a page
 lead:
   - I'm originally from South Africa and grew up on a dairy farm in a very <a href="https://youtu.be/bGQbM3QfA5w" rel="external">beautiful part of the country</a>.